How To Calculate The Employee Retention Tax Credit

 Step 1: Determine Your Eligibility For The ERC

-Businesses eligible for the ERC need to meet several different criteria.
+Businesses eligible for the ERC must meet several requirements, most notably:

 Read our full ERC qualification guidelines and learn about applying for ERC if you used a PPP loan to double-check that you can take this tax credit.